ViaGenetics/bwa_sambamba_rocksort/Readme.md

 <!-- dx-header -->
-# Alignment - BWA MEM, SAMBAMBA view, SAMBAMBA sort, SAMBABMA markduplicates (DNAnexus Platform App)
+# Alignment - BWA MEM, SAMBAMBA view, dx samtools rocksort, SAMBABMA markduplicates (DNAnexus Platform App)

-Aligns short sequence reads to a reference genome with BWA MEM and sorts and dedups BAM files with SAMBAMBA
+Aligns short sequence reads to a reference genome with BWA MEM, sorts with dx samtools rocksort, and dedups BAM files with SAMBAMBA

 This is the source code for an app that runs on the DNAnexus Platform.
 For more information about how to run or modify it, see